-Working for national parks, either domestically or internationally, is a fantastic way to spend time in nature, while contributing to it’s preservation.
+Working for national parks is a fantastic way to spend time in nature, while contributing to its preservation.

-Because animals can inhabit lots of different environments, a job in wildlife conservation can take you all over the world, to diverse natural environments.
+And, because animals can inhabit lots of different environments, a job in wildlife conservation can take you all over the world.

 4) Marine conservation